What requirements must coffee comply with to be allowed on the European market?

 - Lavazza: Sustainability World.
 The company founded the Lavazza Foundation, which implements sustainability projects to support coffee producing communities worldwide.

-- Nestlé: Sourcing coffee responsibly, which they do through their own programs Nescafé Plan and Nespresso AAA Sustainable Quality Program.
+- Nestlé: Sourcing coffee responsibly, which they do through their own programmes Nescafé Plan and Nespresso AAA Sustainable Quality Program.

 - Louis Dreyfus Company: Sustainable Coffee, which is focused on the expansion of certified/verified coffee and the implementation of projects at origins to support coffee farming communities.